Hardbergs-ljud-UF/hardberg-ljud-uf/README.md

 2. make the changes
 3. Create a merge request into `#main`
 4. If we think the changes are good, we will approve it

+#### In both cases you could also commit to a new branch instead of making it from the start, if you prefer, but you won't be able to commit directly